Get 5 Secrets to Make Homemade Taste Food Better + New Recipes Weekly!

-Boiled Green Beans Recipe with Butter Glaze: Amazingly simple boiled fresh green beans that are coated in a delicious butter glazed and then seasoned with sea salt and fresh cracked pepper.
+This Boiled Green Beans Recipe with Butter Glaze is amazingly simple fresh green beans cooked and coated in a delicious butter glaze and then seasoned with sea salt and fresh cracked pepper.
 You will love how simple this is to prepare.

 While you are boiling the green beans for 4 to 6 minutes, add a few pads of unsalted butter to a large saute pan over low heat to make the butter glaze.